nicofari/books_to_scrape_scraping/README.md

 ## Launch app locally

+The app entrypoint is in ```main.py``` script:

 ```
-docker run --name profai-scraping-run -ti --rm -v $(pwd):/app profai-scraping python /app/main.py
+docker run --name profai-scraping-run -ti --rm -v $(pwd):/app profai-scraping python /app/main.py 1 1 /app/export/books.csv
 ```

-## Configuration

-In ```main.py``` it is possible to configure the rate limiter interval.
-Default is 1 second.
+Script parameters are:
+- rate limiter: interval in seconds
+- verbose flag: [0|1] 1 means more detailed output
+- file_name: the file for scraped books to be export to